duke-shiny-ed/website/content/project/regression-outliers/index.md

 ### To start, click on 'See the app!' above:

+## Overview
 Outliers are not an easy topic to learn, but we'll keep it simple here—we promise.
-In this app, you will learn three painless measurement methods to spot outliers and solutions for outliers in our models.
+In this app, you will learn:
+- Three painless measurement methods to spot outliers
+- When it is acceptable to remove an outlier from your regression model
+- Alternative solutions for dealing with outliers

+## Instructions

+### 1. Identify Outliers
-**1. Identify Outliers:** Click on the checkboxes to include and exclude outliers from the model.
+Click on the checkboxes to include and exclude outliers from the model.
 See how the regression line and coefficients change.
 Answer the multiple choice question to see if you've learned what you were meant to.

+### 2. Measure Outliers
-**2. Measure Outliers:** Click on each of the three measures to see easy-to-understand definitions and formulas.
+Click on each of the three measures to see easy-to-understand definitions and formulas.
 Then, look at the corresponding graphs to identify which observations are outliers.

 Check your work by clicking on 'Show true outliers' at the bottom of the page.

+### 3. Solutions for Outliers
-**3. Solutions for Outliers:** Now you know how to find outliers, but what should you do with them?
+Now you know how to find outliers, but what should you do with them?
 Click on the checkboxes to find the correct answers.
 Remember — there is more than one correct solution, and some are better than others!

+### 4. Quiz
-**4. Quiz:** Reinforce your knowledge of outliers with a quick 5-question quiz.
+Reinforce your knowledge of outliers with a quick 5-question quiz.
 All multiple choice, don't worry.

+### 5. Resources
-**5. Resources:** Want to learn more about outliers?
+Want to learn more about outliers?
 Try one of these other tutorials, ranging from beginner to pro.

+---
+*This app was was developed by [Glen Morgenstern](https://www.linkedin.com/in/glen-morgenstern-164b8a182/) as part of the Summer 2020 Duke Shiny Ed program.*